jchitpin/thinkdeck/README.md

 ### Installing all electronics in the top chassis

 1. Plug the microB charging cable into the PowerBoost 1000C USB header, routing excess cable through the bottom of the chassis.
-2. Connect one of the two USB splitter ports to the USB A panel cutout cables.
+2. Connect the male USB splitter header to the microB OTG female header.
 3. Plug the mini HDMI, microB charging, and microB OTG cables into the Pi.
-Make sure the microB OTG cable is cable managed such that it pokes out of the top left part of the HyperPixel display.
+Route the two USB splitter headers so that they poke out of the top left part of the HyperPixel display and rest on the battery.
-4. Connect the USB splitter to the USB OTG cable.
-Routing the cable headers so that they face left on top of the battery is ideal.
-5. Install the battery into the the left compartment of the chassis with the PowerBoost 1000C lying horizontally at the bottom compartment.
+4. Install the battery into the the left compartment of the chassis with the PowerBoost 1000C lying horizontally at the bottom compartment.
 The microB charging cable on the PowerBoost should face left towards the battery.
 6. Lower the HyperPixel and Pi into the central compartment of the chassis.
 7. Carefully insert the on/off switch connected to the PowerBoost 1000C into the "cup holder" of the HDMI holder.